acosin/winheaptrack/Readme.md

 Usage
 -----

-Once Heapy is built the executables are put into the Release directory.
-To profile an application simply run Heapy.exe with the first argument as the path to the exe you wish to profile.
+Once winheaptrack is built the executables are put into the Release directory.
+To profile an application simply run winheaptrack.exe with the first argument as the path to the exe you wish to profile.
 Make sure that the debug database (`.pdb` file) is in the same directory as your target application so that you get symbol information in your stack traces.
 You can profile release builds but profiling debug or unoptimised builds gives the nicest stack traces.

 ```
-Heapy_x64.exe C:\Windows\SysWOW64\notepad.exe
+winheaptrack_x64.exe C:\Windows\SysWOW64\notepad.exe
 ```

-By default Heapy will run the given executable from the same folder as that executable.
+By default winheaptrack will run the given executable from the same folder as that executable.
 You can specify a working directory with an optional second argument:

 ```
-Heapy_x64.exe C:\Windows\SysWOW64\notepad.exe C:\A\Working\Dir
+winheaptrack_x64.exe C:\Windows\SysWOW64\notepad.exe C:\A\Working\Dir
 ```

-Remember to call `Heapy_x64.exe` to profile 64 bit applications and `Heapy_Win32.exe` to profile 32 bit applications.
+Remember to call `winheaptrack_x64.exe` to profile 64 bit applications and `winheaptrack_Win32.exe` to profile 32 bit applications.

 Results
 -------

-Once your application is running Heapy will start writing profiling results to the `Heapy_Profile.txt` file in the applications working directory.
+Once your application is running winheaptrack will start writing profiling results to a file called "winheaptrack.%FILENAME%.%PID%" in the applications working directory, where FILENAME is the name of the executable and PID was the process id for the run.

-Every 10 seconds and on the termination of your program information will be added to the report.
+Every 10 milliseconds and on the termination of your program information will be added to the report.

-Currently the report is very simple.
-Allocations are collated on a per stack trace basis.
-Each time we add information to the report we simply write out the top 25 allocating stack traces and the amount of memory they allocated.

-Note that Heapy always *appends* to a report.
-You will have to delete/rename `Heapy_Profile.txt` or just scroll to the bottom when repeatedly profiling.
+Currently to view the output you have to copy it to a Linux system and run heaptrack_print to interpret the results.
+The upside is you can also use heaptrack_print to generate [massif](http://valgrind.org/docs/manual/ms-manual.html) compatible output, allowing you to also view results in the excellent [massif-visualizer](http://valgrind.org/docs/manual/ms-manual.html).

 Example
 -------